Michael Rudroff: Career

-Rudroff, riding a Honda bike, appeared in two Grand Prix in 1987, the West Germany Grand Prix and the Austrian Grand Prix where he qualified in positions 38 and 26 but did not compete in the final race.
-He raced in the West German, Dutch TT and Yugoslavian Grand Prix in 1988, completing 28 laps in the first and coming in at 15th having started at 24th, completing 20 laps and coming in at 19th having started in 31st, and failing to qualify for the race in Yugoslavia.
+Rudroff, riding a Honda bike, appeared in two Grand Prix in 1987, the West Germany Grand Prix and the Austrian Grand Prix where he qualified in 38th and 26th but did not complete the races.
+He raced in the West German, Dutch TT and Yugoslavian Grand Prix in 1988, completing 28 laps and coming in 15th having started at 24th in Germany, completing 20 laps and coming in 19th having started in 31st in the Netherlands, and failing to qualify for the race in Yugoslavia.

-1989 saw regular appearances for Rudroff, racing in the Australian Grand Prix where he came 15th from a starting position of 21, followed by the United States Grand Prix where he came 15th one more having started again at 21.
-Following the Spanish Grand Prix, where he came 20th having begun at 23, he raced in the Nations Grand Prix.
-He began at 24, and finished 3rd in 59 minutes, 53.630 seconds over 33 laps.
+1989 saw regular appearances for Rudroff, racing in the Australian Grand Prix where he finished 15th from a starting position of 21st, followed by the United States Grand Prix where he came 15th once more, having started from 21st.
+Following the Spanish Grand Prix, where he came 20th having begun at 23rd, he raced in the Nations Grand Prix.
+He began in 24th, and finished 3rd 33 laps later.
 This was the only podium in his career.
 He raced in West Germany, Austria, Yugoslavia, Netherlands and the Czechoslovak Grand Prix later that year.
 He ended the season with 18 championship points.

-Rudolf competed in three rounds of the 1990 Superbike World Championship aboard a Bimota.
-He returned to Grand Prix competition in 1991, where he competed in 10 races, and one other race in which he was not classified.
+Rudroff competed in three rounds of the 1990 Superbike World Championship aboard a Bimota.
+He returned to Grand Prix competition in 1991, where he competed in ten races, and one other race in which he was not classified.
 This included a season-best 11th in the Australian Grand Prix, and he enjoyed a career-best 26 championship points.
 He made 13 more starts in 1992, now on a Harris Yamaha, but only returned three points despite coming 8th at the British Grand Prix.
-In 1993 he made 14 appearances again on the Yamaha, returning 17 points despite falling out of the Australian Grand Prix and of the Japanese Grand Prix in the first lap.
-He was not seen again on the race track until 1996, where he raced once in the German Grand Prix on a Suzuki bike and fell at the first lap.
+In 1993 he made 14 appearances again on the Yamaha, returning 17 points despite retiring from the Australian Grand Prix and the Japanese Grand Prix in the first lap.
+He was not seen again on the race track until 1996, where he raced one final time in the German Grand Prix on a Suzuki, but crashed out on the first lap.